jax-ml/jax/jax/experimental/jax2tf/README.md

 Applies to native serialization only.

 JAX natively uses custom calls for lowering of certain primitives.
-The most common example are for the implementation of PRNG on GPUs where we get better performance with a custom call (`cu_threefry32`) than if we use native StableHLO.
+The most common example is for the implementation of PRNG on GPUs where we get better performance with a custom call (`cu_threefry32`) than if we use native StableHLO.
 Another class of examples are for FFT and some linear algebra primitives (e.g., QR decomposition).